Betting on Soccer With Ladbrokes – Our Tips

 Let’s look at a common choice of bet – the first player to score.
 In a typical game, like a Premiership fixture, you can see headline odds against all the leading strikers and midfield players.
 It may also be worth checking the odds against defenders, too, especially if you think that set pieces, like corners, are going to play an important part in the game.
 You might get more odds which allow for greater winnings this way.
-With a promotion, you can try this without taking much risks.
+If a Ladbrokes promo code is available, you can try this without taking many risks.

 With a half time/full time bet you predict the ‘winner’ of the game at the end of the first half and then again at full time.
 This allows for more variations than a simple result-based bet and is popular because it therefore often generate more attractive odds.

-For example, you might predict that France lead Spain at half time but the game ends in a draw at full time.
-Another typical half time/full time wager would be that you bet the scores are level between Liverpool and Manchester United at the half way stage, but that United go on to win the final whistle blows.
-Remember that if you wager on bet like this that a correct half time result is no good on its own – you must predict both correctly to win.
+For example, you might predict that France leads Spain at half time but the game ends in a draw at full time.
+Another typical half time/full-time wager would be that you bet the scores are level between Liverpool and Manchester United at the halfway stage, but that United go on to win the final whistle blows.
+Remember that if you wager on a bet like this that a correct half time result is no good on its own – you must predict both correctly to win.

 You can also place your bet on different events with nice odds :